-Judgement Criteria Highly Satisfactory Satisfactory Unsatisfactory Highly Unsatisfactory Not demonstrated JC 16.1: Overall, the day- to-day management and implementation etc. (at SC program, SC partner state program/project levels) has been suitable for achieving the results The approach chosen is optimal to achieve the intended results on all levels The approach chosen is adequate to achieve the intended results on all levels There would be alternative, more efficient approaches to achieve the intended results on all levels The approach is not suitable to achieve the intended results on all levels Evaluation makes no mention of or cannot assess status of criteria JC 16.2: The overall efficiency of the "Swiss" approach does not negatively differ compared to the "Norwegian" approach The approach chosen is optimal to achieve the intended results of the SC on all levels e adequate to achieve the alternative, more efficient suitable to achi more efficient suitable to achieve the intended results of the can can SUSTAINABILITY EQ17.
-Which actions hav e been taken at country le evel (by the partner state) to enhance the sustainab lity of the Swiss Contribu ıtion?
+Judgement Criteria Highly Satisfactory Satisfactory Unsatisfactory Highly Unsatisfactory Not demonstrated JC 16.1: Overall, the day- to-day management and implementation etc. (at SC program, SC partner state program/project levels) has been suitable for achieving the results The approach chosen is optimal to achieve the intended results on all levels The approach chosen is adequate to achieve the intended results on all levels There would be alternative, more efficient approaches to achieve the intended results on all levels The approach is not suitable to achieve the intended results on all levels Evaluation makes no mention of or cannot assess status of criteria JC 16.2: The overall efficiency of the "Swiss" approach does not negatively differ compared to the "Norwegian" approach The approach chosen is optimal to achieve the intended results of the SC on all levels The approach chosen is adequate to achieve the intended results of the SC on all levels There would be alternative, more efficient approaches to achieve the intended SC results on all levels The approach is not suitable to achieve the intended results of the SC on all levels Evaluation makes no mention of or cannot assess status of criteria SUSTAINABILITY EQ17.
+Which actions hav e been taken at country le evel (by the partner state) to enhance the sustainab ility of the Swiss Contribu ution?
 JC 17.1: Results (outputs, outcomes, benefits) will continue after program/ project closure (i.e. after 2017) It is very likely that outputs and outcomes will be maintained/last and further grow/ develop It is likely that outputs and outcomes will last beyond the intervention Little likelihood that outputs and outcomes will last beyond the intervention Unlikely that outputs and outcomes will last beyond the intervention Evaluation makes no mention of or cannot assess status of criteria JC 17.2: Partner institutions' and stakeholders' capacities have been strengthened to sustain the results Strong capacities have been built; partners will operate and will grow/further improve their capacity without support Reliable capacities have been built; partners will continue to operate without support Little capacities have been built; partners require external support to operate Local capacities are still too weak to implement activities without external support Evaluation makes no mention of or cannot assess status of criteria JC 17.3: Financial sustainability has been achieved Results can be replicated without further financial support Results will be likely maintained without further financial support To be maintained, results will require continued external financial support Even with additional external financial support, results will not be maintained Evaluation makes no mention of or cannot assess status of criteria